• Home

 As a child I woke up shivering in my bed on many winter mornings because we couldn’t afford to pay the heating bill.
 And, when we’d ask Mom, “What’s for dinner?”
 She would make us laugh by saying, “spaghetti and meat balls — without the meat balls.”
 And, my father would remind us, no matter how little we had, “there are many others who have less than us.”

 Those years were challenging, and I often hid my shame and guilt for feeling a sense of lack.
 But, in time, I realized my childhood struggles served a greater purpose.
-They motivated me to become financially self-sufficient.
-They ignited my empathy for others and to be grateful for every blessing I received.
-I also learned to adopt the art of gratitude and giving to others through creative expression and compassion.
+They ignited a strong empathy and compassion for others.
+They taught me to be grateful for every blessing I received.
+I also learned to adopt the art of gratitude and giving to others through creative expression and service.

 Giving Thanks to Altruistic Individuals